ckan/ckanext-googleanalytics/README.txt

 A CKAN extension for doing things with Google Analytics:

-* It sticks tracking code in your templates for you
+* It puts the relevant tracking code in your templates for you (including tracking code for external resource download links)
-* It provides a way for your controllers to access data from GA

-The second item is all hard-coded, rough-and-ready, proof-of-concept at the moment.
+*

 Installation
 ============